conan-io/docs/developing_packages/editable_packages.rst

 consumption in your local working directory.
 There is no need to package.

-Let's see this feature over an example where a developer is creating a ``CoolApp`` but at the same time he wants to work on ``cool/version@user/dev`` library which is tightly coupled to the app.
+Let's see this feature over an example where a developer is creating a ``CoolApp`` but at the same time they want to work on ``cool/version@user/dev`` library which is tightly coupled to the app.

-The package ``cool/version@user/dev`` is already working, the developer has the sources in a local folder and he is using whatever method to build and develop locally and can perform a :command:`conan create . cool/version@user/dev` to create the package.
+The package ``cool/version@user/dev`` is already working, the developer has the sources in a local folder and they are using whatever method to build and develop locally and can perform a :command:`conan create . cool/version@user/dev` to create the package.

 Also, there is a *conanfile.txt* (or a more complex recipe) for the application ``CoolApp`` that